gitkraken/vscode-gitlens/README.md

 ## 8.2 &mdash; April 2018
 - Adds new stand-alone *GitLens History* explorer to visualize the history of the current file &mdash; undocked version of the *GitLens* explorer history view
 - Adds richer tooltips to the *GitLens* explorer and *GitLens Results* view, and richer working tree and upstream status to the *GitLens* explorer
-- Adds an indicator to the *GitLens* explorer's branch history to mark the synchronization point between the local and remote branch (if available)
+- Adds an indicator to the *GitLens* explorer's branch history to mark the the tips of all branches
 - Adds ability to easily switch between relative and absolute dates via the `gitlens.defaultDateStyle` settings &mdash; closes [#312](https://github.com/eamodio/vscode-gitlens/issues/312)
   - Adds `${agoOrDate}` and `${authorAgoOrDate}` tokens to `gitlens.blame.format`, `gitlens.currentLine.format`, `gitlens.explorers.commitFormat`, `gitlens.explorers.stashFormat`, and `gitlens.statusBar.format` settings which will honor the `gitlens.defaultDateStyle` setting
 - Adds annotation format settings (`gitlens.*.format`) to the interactive settings editor